Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 Recommended by Vita from My Walk in the World

 Noosa National Park is one of the most picturesque parks in Queensland.
 Located just an hour north of Brisbane, this park is near the small beachside town of Noosa.
+This makes Noosa on the Sunshine Coast a great day trip from Brisbane.
 With Noosa’s recent rise in popularity, the park is a quiet, scenic place to enjoy the best of Australian nature.
-A parking lot is available for those traveling by car, however, it is located within walking distance from the town center and is accessible by foot.
+A parking lot is available for those travelling by car, however, it is located within walking distance from the town centre and is accessible by foot.

 The terrain is varied, from paved paths to gravel trails to sandy beaches.
 There are several hiking tracks – some take you through and over the hills while the other takes you along the coast.
 The Coastal Track (3 miles one way) takes you along the coastal cliffs with incredible views of rock formations and an endless horizon.
 Noosa National Park is not just for avid hikers, there are several secluded beaches along the track that families and surfers prefer over Noosa’s Main Beach.